Extended Robot Description Format (XRDF)

 joint.

-The order in which the c-space joints are specified will determine ordering of values for “c-space vectors” (e.g., position and velocity) input and output from Isaac motion generation libraries.
+The order in which the c-space joints are specified determines the ordering of values for “c-space vectors” (e.g., position and velocity) input and output from Isaac motion generation libraries.

 Finally, acceleration and jerk limits are required to be specified for each c-space coordinate using the